Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} imitation learning, which trains the robot's behavior using human-generated demonstration data with deep neural networks, is promising because this can transfer the implicit human knowledge of dexterous manipulation into a robot system without a pre-defined manipulation rule of knowledge of objects \cite{finn2016deep,zhang2018deep,kim2021gaze,kim2021transformer}.
+\IEEEPARstart{D}{eep} imitation learning, which trains the robot's behavior using human-generated demonstration data with deep neural networks, is a promising technique because it can transfer the implicit human knowledge of dexterous manipulation into a robot system without a pre-defined manipulation rule based on knowledge of the objects \cite{finn2016deep,zhang2018deep,kim2021gaze,kim2021transformer}.

-This paper presents deep imitation learning to achieve dexterous robot manipulation tasks such as banana peeling (Fig. \ref{fig:sample_first}) with a general-purpose dual-arm robot manipulator.
-In this task, every banana's shape, size, and skin pattern are different, making the banana model acquisition difficult.
-Also, the deformation of bananas during peeling makes this task even more difficult.
-Because the banana is deformable, soft, and easily breakable, the robot has to tear its peel while maintaining its body; it requires highly dexterous manipulation skills that consider physical interactions with the target object, which is difficult for rule-based robotics.
-The banana peeling is a long-horizon task that includes several reaching and peeling subtasks and requires stable manipulation policies for consecutive success on each subtask.
-Therefore, to our knowledge, no previous robotics research handled this task.
+This paper presents a deep imitation learning approach to achieve dexterous robot manipulation tasks such as banana peeling (Fig. \ref{fig:sample_first}) with a general-purpose dual-arm robot manipulator (UR5, Universal Robots).
+In this task, every banana's shape, size, and skin pattern are different (Fig. \ref{fig:sample_banana}), making banana model acquisition difficult.
+In addition, the deformation of the banana during peeling makes this task even more difficult.
+The diversity in the sensory input state, brought about by the varying nature of the banana, necessitates high precision in the robot's actions to ensure the policy remains within the permitted action space.
+For example, because the banana is deformable, soft, and easily breakable, the robot has to accurately position its finger on the banana's peel and tear it away while maintaining its body; this requires highly dexterous and precise manipulation skills that consider physical interactions with the target object, which are difficult for rule-based robotics to acquire.
+Moreover, the banana peeling is a difficult task that consists of a combination of several reaching and peeling subtasks and requires stable manipulation policies for consecutive success on each subtask.
+Therefore, to our knowledge, no previous robotics research has tackled this task.

-Previous deep learning-based object manipulation methods required annotated keypoints and used manually defined manipulation rules (e.g., \cite{manuelli2019kpam,mahler2019learning,wang2020learning,puang2020kovis,xu2021affordance}).
-However, these methods cannot be applied to complex manipulation tasks of which the robot has to actively adapt its manipulation skills along with the changes of object states.
-The banana peeling is one example of such a task.
-Therefore, a model-free deep imitation/reinforcement learning-based method (e.g., \cite{finn2016deep,zhang2018deep,andrychowicz2017hindsight,openai2019rubiks}) is required, as they do not need any previously defined annotations or rule-based manipulation skills.
-However, simple visuomotor policy mapping requires too much demonstration data or exploration in tasks with long-horizon and high variation of target objects, such as banana peeling, which is infeasible in a real robot environment.
-These challenges make the banana peeling task interesting, providing a breakthrough to the limitations of the current robot manipulation research.